 Actual outcomes could vary from these estimates.
-If the revised estimated gross margin at the end of the reporting year had been 10% less favourable than management's estimates at the end of the reporting year, there would be a need to reduce the carrying value of goodwill by \$448,000.
-If the revised estimated pre-tax discount rate applied to the discounted cash flows had been 10% less favourable than management's estimates, there would be a need to reduce the carrying value of goodwill by \$448,000.
-If the actual gross margin and the pre-tax discount rate had been more favourable than management's estimates, management would not be able to reverse any impairment losses that arose on goodwill because FRS 36 does not permit reversing any impairment loss for goodwill.
+If the revised estimated gross margin at the end of the reporting year had been 10% less favourable than management's estimates at the end of the reporting year, there would be a need to reduce the carrying value of goodwill by \$Nil.
+If the revised estimated pre-tax discount rate applied to the discounted cash flows had been 10% less favourable than management's estimates, there would be a need to reduce the carrying value of goodwill by \$Nil.
+If the actual gross margin and the pre-tax discount rate had been more favourable than management's estimates at the pre-tax discount rate had been more favourable than management's estimates are had been more favourable than management's